SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/1839-10-21-avael-avoidance.md

 [//]: # ( 11/03/21  -title added)

 *****
 <br/><i>Yesterday evening had been a strange evening.
-The late morning had seen AVAELLE EASTON, DOCTOR LENARD McCOY go out of doors to groom their horses.
+The late morning had seen AVAELLE EASTON, DOCTOR LENARD TRELAINE go out of doors to groom their horses.
 Soon after they went inside to [prepare for lunch]({% post_url /fpmc-act-00/1839-10-20-avael-sunday %}), THE DOCTOR cited a need for an afternoon nap and retreated to the guest room.
 AVAELLE spent the rest of the day by herself, spending some time in front of her Bible during a quiet time in the afternoon.</i>

 <i>The sun begins to wane and AVAELLE sees MAURICE for a small supper.
 Her father is still abed.
 AVAELLE is about to retire to her bedroom for the evening when she encounters THE DOCTOR in the upstairs hallway.
 She has a candle in hand, intending to light the hallway.</i>